[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 3. Building a knowledge base: Record and call upon past successful and failed cases.

-Whether it’s generating code, building a knowledge base, or providing data for SFT/RL, an accurate automatic evaluation mechanism is essential.
+Whether it’s generating code, building knowledge bases, or providing data for SFT/RL, an accurate automatic evaluation mechanism is essential.
 We believe that in many scenarios, LLM as a Judge is already a more reliable and efficient evaluation method than humans, and it is the key direction for future AI evaluation.

 We hope that today’s sharing will inspire more people to build Agents that can interact with the world in real-time and truly solve practical problems.